apache/linkis-website/community/how-to-vote-a-committer-pmc.md

 for more information about roles at Apache.
 ````

-In the unlikely event that the account has not been processed, PPMC members should contact the project [Apache Incubator's VP](https://www.apache.org/foundation/), which can be accessed through the [Apache Account Submission Helper Form](https://whismy. apache.org/officers/acreq) request.
+In the unlikely event that the account has not been processed, PMC members should contact the project [Apache Incubator's VP](https://www.apache.org/foundation/), which can be accessed through the [Apache Account Submission Helper Form](https://whismy. apache.org/officers/acreq) request.

 In a few days, new committers will receive an email confirming account creation with the title `Welcome to the Apache Software Foundation (ASF)!`.

-After receiving the notification email that the account was created successfully, you can reply to the previous invitation email again to inform Linkis PPMC that your Apache Id account has been created, and request that your Apache Id be added to Linkis' official submitter list.
+After receiving the notification email that the account was created successfully, you can reply to the previous invitation email again to inform Linkis PMC that your Apache Id account has been created, and request that your Apache Id be added to Linkis' official submitter list.
-(Inform the PPMC responsible for nominating you to add the new committer to the official committer list via the [Roster](https://whismy.apache.org/roster/committee/linkis) page)
+(Inform the PMC responsible for nominating you to add the new committer to the official committer list via the [Roster](https://whismy.apache.org/roster/committee/linkis) page)

 ### 2.7 Setting up apache id and development environment
 >Requires candidates for processing